Plaza México (Lynwood, California): Tourist attraction

 Many of the visitors consist of immigrant clienteles, some of them are unable to travel to Mexico because they do not have the legal or economic resources.
 Most of the visitors are of low or middle-low income status and many some of their families are undocumented immigrants and face harsh border conditions.
 The Plaza also attracts other local and regional visitors.
 The Plaza also has an altar for the “Virgen de Guadalupe” frame and the crucified “Jesus Christ” sculpture.
 The altar is inside a small temple located outside by the plaza.
 The Plaza sells different types of souvenirs, such as rosaries, crosses, keychains and T-shirts of Virgin reproductions and Mexico flags and colors.

 Festivities and cultural events

 The Plaza hosts a number of Mexican festivities and cultural events, such as Mexican folk music, dances, Aztec and Mejica performances, cultural exhibits and other artistic expressions.
 Some of the traditional celebrations that are celebrated are “Cinco de Mayo,” “El Grito de la Independencia,” and Virgin of Guadalupe: “El dia 12 de deciembre”.

-Future expansion

-Plaza Mexico plans on expanding the mall to have more traditional architectural elements.
-A temple is planned to be built somewhere outside the plaza to reinforce the expression of Mexican nationhood.
-According to a Plaza representative the Plaza ‘is not Mexican if it does not have a pyramid.
-The Plaza also plans to build a large fountain plaza displaying maps of and the United States bounded together at the center and surrounded by Latin American national flags.
-The large fountain is planned to be built to express inclusion of all Latino backgrounds and not just exclusively the Mexican culture.